j-andrews7/STRprofiler/README.md

 ## Output Files

-**strprofiler** generates two types of output files.
+**STRprofiler** generates two types of output files.
 The first is a summary file, which contains the top hits for each sample above the specified scoring thresholds.
 This file provides a useful overview in addition to a flag to identify samples with potential mixing for closer inspection.
 In the output directory, this file will be named `full_summary.strprofiler.YYYYMMDD.HH_MM_SS.csv` where the date and time are the time the program was run.

 In addition to the marker columns, the summary file contains the following columns: